josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 [^3]: According to [this article](https://www.pcmag.com/news/starlinks-laser-system-is-beaming-42-million-gb-of-data-per-day), maximum laser link data rate can be closer to 200 Gbps.
 [^4]: Or perhaps bring internet access everywhere into the *constellation* era - the [higher speed of light in a vacuum](https://en.wikipedia.org/wiki/Speed_of_light) vs. in air means that in the physical limit, in-space communications could provide lower latency and higher bandwidth than even fiber.
 [^5]: Tasks in the context of satellite constellations means the actions you want your satellites to take, i.e. capturing photos of specific locations or providing internet to a geographic region.
 Task assignment is then the process of optimally assigning satellites to complete tasks.
 There is an extensive body of work on this problem (including my thesis) - see [this survey article](https://arxiv.org/abs/2003.06169) for a flavor of the problem.
-[^6]: Assuming [60 Starlink satellites per Falcon 9, 400 per Starship launch](https://www.pcmag.com/news/spacex-both-falcon-9-and-starship-will-deploy-second-gen-starlink-satellites), 5 year lifetime, and internal launch costs of \$20 million for both Falcon 9 and Starship.
+[^6]: Assuming [60 Starlink satellites per Falcon 9, 400 per Starship,](https://www.pcmag.com/news/spacex-both-falcon-9-and-starship-will-deploy-second-gen-starlink-satellites), a 5 year satellite lifetime, and internal launch costs of \$20 million for both Falcon 9 and Starship.
 [^7]: Although it's easy to brush over the details here, it's also interesting to speculate about the technical details of how this will actually be accomplished.
 Starlink laser links are paired, so Starlink satellites will have to be cooperative with other satellites attempting to use their service.
 Will these links with outside satellites occur through standard satellites, or will they design custom multi-ISL satellite buses for this purpose?
 Some interesting discussion [here.](https://forum.nasaspaceflight.com/index.php?topic=60578.0)